Full field X-ray Scatter Tomography: Tomography based on scattered photons

-We now describe the processes that photons undergo from source to detector and how tomography can be used to map the electron density in the sample.
-This description applies to illumination with a monochromatic parallel beam, typically associated with synchrotron imaging, but we foresee little impediment to implementation with lab-based X-ray sources.
+We now describe the processes that photons undergo from source to detector and how tomography can be used to map the electron density in an object.
+This description applies to illumination with a monochromatic parallel beam, typically associated with synchrotron imaging, but we foresee little impediment to its extension to lab-based X-ray sources.

 Photon scattering from free and bound electrons is described, respectively, by the Compton (inelastic) and Rayleigh (elastic) scattering processes.
 Rayleigh scattering is mostly forward-directed and decreases with increasing scattering angle, transitioning to where Compton scattering dominates.
 All mentions of `scattered photons' in this manuscript refer to the combination of these processes.